 Pads Width Adjust: Many skater-style helmets and low-end bicycle style helmets do not come with an adjustment system, but rather different pads of varying thickness.
 Prior to wearing the helmet, parents are required to insert the thickness of pad necessary to achieve a snug fit.
 This “adjustment system” is very limited and often results in a poor fit.

-Lazer Self-Adjust: Lazer’s unique Autofit system automatically adjusts to fit the wearer’s head.
-The system adjusts via a tension wire, encased in plastic housing, that allows the internal cage to stretch to fit a child’s head.
+Lazer Self-Adjust: Lazer’s unique EZ fit system automatically adjusts to fit the wearer’s head.
+The system adjusts via tensioned plastic sides that allow the internal cage to stretch to fit a child’s head.

 Plastic sliders hold the straps together, allowing them to continue together to the buckle.
 If not properly placed below the ear, the helmet is much more likely to fall forward or back on a child’s head.